nishsem/Danish-Haikal/Assessments/2-Lab-Works-20%/Lab-Work-1/readme.md

 - Explain how these alternatives mitigate the vulnerabilities.

 ### 6. Write a Walkthrough
-Document your entire process in a walkthrough format.
+- Document your entire process in a walkthrough format.
 Include:
-- Tools used
+  - Tools used.
-- Commands executed
+  - Commands executed.
-- Screenshots of key steps
+  - Screenshots of key steps.
-- Analysis of results
+  - Analysis of results.
-- Mitigation strategies
+  - Mitigation strategies.

 ---

 ## C. Deliverables

-- **Walkthrough Document**: A detailed markdown file documenting your process, results, and analysis.
+- Walkthrough Document: A detailed markdown file documenting your process, results, and analysis.
-- **Evidence**: Screenshots of brute force attacks, packet captures, and successful logins.
+- Evidence: Screenshots of brute force attacks, packet captures, and successful logins.
-- **GitHub Repository**: Push the walkthrough and evidence to your public GitHub repository.
+- GitHub Repository: Push the walkthrough and evidence to your public GitHub repository.
-- **Demo and Debrief**: A 5–15 minute live demo and presentation of your findings.
+- Demo and Debrief: A 5-15 minute live demo and presentation of your findings.

 ---

 ## D. Demo and Debrief

-Each student will perform a 5–15 minute live demo of their lab work, including:
+Each student will perform a 5-15 minute live demo of their lab work, including:
-- A brief explanation of the tools and techniques used
+- A brief explanation of the tools and techniques used.
-- A demonstration of the brute force attack and sniffing process
+- A demonstration of the brute force attack and sniffing process.
-- A summary of findings and mitigation strategies
+- A summary of findings and mitigation strategies.

 The debrief will assess your understanding of the topic while enhancing your public speaking and presentation skills.